ruf10/ruf10.github.io/_pages/ballroomdance.md

 Last summer, I joined the Ballroom Dance Club at Carnegie Mellon University.
 I learn Latin Dances such as light and bubbly Cha-cha, sexy Rumba, lighthearted and cheery Samba, energetic Jive, and arrogant and passionate Paso Doble.
 I also love Standard Dances, which are elegant and classical, Waltz, Quickstep, Foxtrot, Tango, and Viennese Waltz.

 ***I go to ballroom competitions.
-The picture below was taken in November 2022 at the Ohio Star Ball collegiate ballroom competition, which is well-known and has a history of over 40 years.
+The picture above was taken in November 2022 at the Ohio Star Ball collegiate ballroom competition, which is well-known and has a history of over 40 years.
 I placed 2nd place in International Latin Bronze level Cha-cha and Rumba, and 3rd place in International Standard Pre-Bronze level Waltz and Quickstep.*** I love traveling with ballroom friends.
 We cheer for each other and support each other, and try our best to bring honor to our team!

 **If you love my dance story and are inspired, please join me for Ballroom dance.
 We meet on Monday and Wednesday evenings in Pittsburgh!
 Email me for more information!**
 <br />